 We were set to pick both girls up from Christy in a couple of weeks…… then, Hurricane Irma threw a kink in the plan.
 Luckily, we didn’t end up getting much from the storm but Christy wasn’t able to travel due to all the evacuee traffic on the highways.
 She finally got to go and we got to pick up our girls!

 I had no idea how much I would love goats!
 They are so personable and cute.
 They have funny antics and just love being with us.
 One of our favorite things to do it just hang out with them in the pasture.
-I may not be getting a milk cow but I am so happy that we decided to get goats.
+I may not be getting a milk cow right now but I am so happy that we decided to get goats.

 Remember the two equals eight that I mentioned earlier?
 Well, Christy was going to be going on vacation and asked if we would want to keep her does in milk while they were gone.
 I immediately agreed, without hesitation.
 She said it would probably be two or three.
 She also offered for us to keep them for a while so that we could stock up on milk.
 Talk about excited!